almaan/genetech/README.md

 2. Open a terminal window (or use an already opened one) an orient yourself to the newly created _genetech_ folder.
 The path to this folder will be referred to as `GENETECH_PATH`.
 3. In the terminal, execute the following command `git clone https://github.com/almaan/genetech.git code`.
-If `git` is not available for these [installation instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+If `git` is not available follow these [installation instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 4. Navigate to the newly created code/ folder and switch to the course specific branch (either bb2255 or cb2040):
 ```sh
 cd code